Adarshh9/Modash/README.md

     ```

 4. **Download the `vector_db.pickle` file:**
-    - Download the `vector_db.pickle` file from [Google Drive](https://drive.google.com/file/d/1ZBlk3g-x50AUOff4gXqJ4oR21RMyE0cM/view?usp=sharing) and place it in the 'Data' directory of the project.
+    - Download the `vector_db.pickle` file from [Google Drive](https://drive.google.com/file/d/1ZBlk3g-x50AUOff4gXqJ4oR21RMyE0cM/view?usp=sharing) and place it in the 'data' directory of the project.

 ## Usage